ldelossa/way-shell/README.md

 - Logind
 - NetworkManager
 - WirePlumber/Pipewire
-- PowerProfiles Daemon
 - UPower

-If you're using Fedora these services should be available by default.
+If you're using the default Fedora release these services should be available by default.
+If you're using a Fedora spin you may want to confirm these services exist.

 Currently Way-Shell only supports Sway but this will change as the project matures.